axelpale/yamdog/README.md

 ## Syntax

-- Double slash `//` comment blocks in the beginning of a file or a function will be included into docs.
+- A comment block is a set of adjacent lines of `//` comments.
-- Triple slash `///` to exclude comment from documentation.
+- If a comment block begins with `// name_of_my_module` then it will be included into docs.
-- Double dot `..` in the beginning of comment continues line.
+- Triple slash `///` to exclude comment in a comment block.
-- If a parameter list contains single word, it will be `emphasised`.
+- Double dot `..` in the beginning of comment continues previous line.

 ## Usage